evanfwelch/production-feature-engineering/PITCHME.md

 ---
 <!-- .slide: style="text-align: left;"> -->
-Note: so let's say for our project we want to make a whole bunch of transaction features

 ## Ok, so say we want to make some features....
 - total, average, and count ...
 - of credit card transactions...